jduarter/throwable-error/README.md

 | `CGR` | `CGR`: `DefaultConstructorGeneratorReturn` = `DefaultConstructorGeneratorReturn` | Return type of the mapperFn argument. |

 #### Examples

-This project is compatible with Typescript but can be used both as an ES module or CJS module.

 Note: The `ThrowableErrorConstructorArguments` type already includes the `originalError` property on its declaration.